- Sustainability Commitments

 Now consider this: what if there was a defect in the blueprint for the house?
 If we followed those instructions anyway, the defect would be built into the house—which could later lead to structural problems, ranging from minor to catastrophic, depending on which part the defect involved.

-But ... if I was able to pinpoint the defect in the blueprint, I could take an eraser and pencil to fix the mistake (or use scissors to snip out the faulty section and replace it), then deliver those new instructions, and my crew would build the flawless version of the house as it was originally intended.
+But – if I was able to pinpoint the defect in the blueprint, I could take an eraser and pencil to fix the mistake (or use scissors to snip out the faulty section and replace it), then deliver those new instructions, and my crew would build the flawless version of the house.

-On the other hand, if I wanted to add a feature to improve the house design mid-construction, like adding a kitchen cabinet or moving a wall one inch to the left, I could do the same thing: update the blueprints and deliver the improved instructions to the building crew.
+On the other hand, if I wanted to add a feature to improve the house design mid-construction, like adding a window or moving a wall, I could do the same thing: update the blueprints and deliver the improved instructions to the building crew.
 It’s important to remember that, relative to the size and complexity of the blueprint, these changes are small and precise.
 The house as a whole will still stand as it would have before, with one or two targeted improvements having been made.

-Often I am asked if gene-edited seed products will replace the GM seeds available to farmers today.
-(As a refresher, the key difference is that genetic engineering transfers a desirable trait from one species to another, while gene editing makes improvements using genetic material from within the plant’s own family.)
-I go back to my construction story and consider building my house in a warmer climate.
-In a “gene-editing scenario,” I could edit the blueprint and redesign the structure to have thicker walls, more insulation, and properly positioned windows.
+Often, I am asked if genome-edited seed products will replace the GMO seeds available to farmers today.
+Here I go back to my construction story and consider building my house in a warmer climate.
+In a “genome-editing scenario,” I could edit the blueprint and redraw the structure to have thicker walls, more insulation, and properly positioned windows to mitigate the effects of high air temperatures and help keep the house comfortable on hot days.
 But if I really wanted the house to be cooler, I would need to “genetically modify” the blueprint to include an air-conditioning unit—an external “trait” not included in the home’s original design.
 So sometimes there are limits as to what we can do to improve a plant by just editing its native DNA sequence, and I foresee a continued need for both types of technology to meet the world’s agricultural challenges.

 Communicating the benefits of a better blueprint

-Scientific breakthroughs like gene editing are the reason I became a scientist—I’ve always been motivated to do research that helps make the world a better place.
+Scientific breakthroughs like genome editing are the reason I became a scientist—I’ve always been motivated to do research that helps make the world a better place.
 The safe and responsible use of these tools can do just that.
-However, it will take consumer understanding and acceptance of gene-editing tools and the products they enable for the technology to be impactful across industries and around the world.
-The only way that will happen is if those of us who have already embraced gene editing can do a better job of communicating with those who haven’t.
-We must help people understand that gene editing works with nature in a way that is safe ... and that a better blueprint builds a better house.
+However, it will take increased understanding of genome-editing tools and the products they enable for the technology to be fully accepted and applied across industries and around the world.
+The only way that will happen is if those of us who have already embraced genome editing can do a better job of communicating with those who haven’t.
+We must help people understand that genome editing works with nature in a way that is safe ... and that a better blueprint builds a better house.